jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

 Check users assigned to mailbox
 ===============================

-To check the users which assigned to the particular mailbox click on the link with number in the column "Users".
-After this action redirect will happen to the page Users https://staging.whitedoc.space/admin/users with perdefined filter by Mailbox.
+To see the list of users which have access to the mailbox click on the link with number in the column "Users".
+After this action you will be redirected to the page page with perdefined filter by Mailbox.

 Edit mailbox
 ============

-Edition interface allows update name of the mailbox, add and remove aliases of the mailbox, copy the mailboxs UUID, unassign all users who has permissions to the mailbox and delete mailbox.

-To open edition form of the mailbox, just click on the settings icon
+Edition interface allows update name of the mailbox, add and remove aliases to the mailbox, copy the mailboxs UUID, unassign all users with access to the mailbox and delete mailbox.
+To open mailbox edit form click on the settings icon.

 .. image:: pic_mailboxes/mailboxesOpenEditionForm.png
    :width: 600